akeneo/pim-community-standard/README.md

 Due to some Oro Platform limitations, you **MUST** create your database before launching composer.

+Please note that you will certainly need to provide your GitHub credentials with this method, A lot of our dependencies are coming from GitHub and this reaches the max limit of 50 API calls from anonymous users.

     $ php composer.phar create-project --prefer-dist akeneo/pim-community-standard ./pim-project v1.0.0-BETA2

 ## Initialize data and assets